Scientific Outlook on Development: Content

 The Scientific Outlook on Development aims to address income inequality, environmental degradation, reducing regional inequalities, supporting farmers and migrants, increasing budget resources for pensions, healthcare, and education.

 Legacy

 Some observers attribute the political origins of China's low-carbon development strategy to this concept, although some industrial support in low-carbon technology had already begun before Hu's formulation of the Scientific Outlook on Development.

 By around 2005 Hu Jintao was using the Scientific Outlook on Development concept as a catch-all for a wide variety of policies that had no other unifying theme.
 These included: improving rural areas, speeding up economic growth, using resources efficiently, and more.

-Consistent with the Scientific Outlook on Development, China's Tenth Five-Year Plan and Eleventh Five-Year Plan clarified specific targets for reducing water pollution.
+Consistent with the Scientific Outlook on Development, China's 10th Five-Year Plan and 11th Five-Year Plan clarified specific targets for reducing water pollution.
 Water quality significantly improved after the 11th Five Year Plan.